mvolkmann/blog/src/smalltalk/41-morphic.md

 - Drag a color swatch from the dialog onto the swatch for "borderColor" or "color".
 - Close the color swatch dialog.
-- Close the morph options menu.
+- Close the morph menu.

 To edit the width, height, and off-axis edge weight of a submorph